For all information related to counterfeit banknotes or coins please e-mail an inquiry to: firstname.lastname@example.org

 The use of counterfeit currency is equally illegal and punishable as its production.
 Counterfeit currency cannot be exchanged for genuine currency.

-In accordance with the Decision on the control of authenticity and fitness checking of euro cash, the Decision on the exchange of kuna cash in withdrawal and the Decision on dealing with suspicious foreign cash, the entity subject to these Decisions is obligated to check the authenticity of each sample of received cash.
+In accordance with the Decision on the control of authenticity and fitness checking of euro cash, the Decision on the exchange of kuna cash and the Decision on dealing with suspicious foreign cash, the entity subject to these Decisions is obligated to check the authenticity of each sample of received cash.

 Where in the course of an authenticity check an entity establishes that the cash is suspect, it is obligated to deliver it to the Croatian National Bank without delay together with the completed Application for technical analysis.